Acipenser oxyrinchus desotoi

 Restoring Habitats and Fish Passages

-Sturgeon and other migrating fish, such as salmon, shad, and alewives, need access to freshwater habitat for spawning and rearing.
-In some cases, Gulf sturgeon need to swim thousands of miles through the oceans and rivers to reach their destination, but man-made barriers such as dams may block them from completing their journey.
+Sturgeon and other anadromous (migrating from rivers to oceans and back) fish, such as salmon, shad, and alewives, need access to freshwater habitat for spawning and rearing.
+Gulf sturgeon need to swim hundreds of miles through the oceans and rivers to reach their destination, but man-made barriers such as dams may block them from completing their journey.
 These barriers have seriously impacted Gulf sturgeon spawning runs.
 Removing outdated dams can greatly improve Gulf sturgeon access to historical habitats.
 NOAA Fisheries works with conservation organizations, energy companies, states, tribes and citizens to evaluate barriers and improve fish passage.
 Most barriers have the same general impact on fish—blocking migrations—but each requires a specific set of conservation actions.

 NOAA Fisheries and the U.S. Fish and Wildlife Service co-manage Gulf sturgeon.
 We conduct various research activities on the biology, behavior, and ecology of this species.
 This research informs management decisions and enhances recovery efforts for the Gulf sturgeon.